jonniespratley/javascript-learning-material/modern-javascript-1/javascript-prototypes.md

 ## Constructor Functions
 Objects can be created from a constructor function.
-Giving JavaScript developers the features that classes provide in other languages; all functions by default get a public, nonenumerable property on them called `prototype`, which points to an arbitrary object.
+Giving JavaScript developers the features that classes provide in other languages.
+By convention functions to be used as constructor functions should start with a capital letter.

 ###### Interactive Session: